Current and recent curatorial projects

 Participating artists include: Laura Huertas Millan, Claudia Joskowicz, Juan Manuel Echavarria, Carlos Guzman, Felipe Steinberg.

 WHERE YOU LEFT OFF: A COLLABORATION BETWEEEN ARTISTS IN MEXICO AND THE US

-This is a curatorial initiative organized as a two-year collaboration between artists in Mexico and the United States.
+This is a multi-year collaboration between artists in Mexico and the United States.
 Pairing artists from each side of the border, the project follows, facilitates and displays the experience of exchange and creation between the artists, highlighting the process and softening the hard edges of authorship.
 Where You Left Off is structured as two consecutive one-year cycles, where the artists collaborate over a few months, and the process of collaboration is open to the public via a series of digital events, screenings and presentations, leading to a physical exhibition at the end of each cycle.

 In April and May 2023, the first exhibition was installed at Tiger Strikes Asteroid Philadelphia, culminating the first year of the collaborations.
 Later, a series of written curatorial reactions were published as digital expansions on the project’s website.
 The process will continue for another year, and a final exhibition is planned to take place in Mexico City, in the spring of 2024.

 Co-curated with Tally de Orellana